Profile Bayesian Optimization for Expensive Computer Experiments: Introduction

 Direct optimization of expensive computer experiments, i.e., $\min_{\mathbf{x}\in\mathcal{X}} f(\mathbf{x})$, is a well studied problem, usually tackled through Bayesian optimization \citep[BO;][]{frazier2018bayesian, pourmohamad2021bayesian,wang2023recent}.
 BO involves a greedy feedback loop where design points are sequentially selected based on information from a surrogate model that has been trained on the previously observed data and is updated after each new acquisition.
 Common acquisition strategies include maximization of expected improvement \citep[EI;][]{jones1998efficient, zhan2020expected} and Thompson sampling \citep{thompson1933likelihood}.
 Naturally, BO methods that target the global optimum are ill-equipped for profile optimization as they are not designed to explore the entire control parameter space.

 \citet{ginsbourger2013profile} proposed ``profile expected improvement'' (PEI) to remedy this disconnect.
-PEI modifies traditional EI in order to target the profile optima instead of the global optimum, but it has its own challenges.
-Acquisitions based on PEI, as proposed by \citeauthor{ginsbourger2013profile}, are computationally expensive to obtain as the requisite computations are incompatible with numerical optimizers.
+PEI, as we will review in Section~\ref{sec:pei}, modifies traditional EI to target profile optima rather than the traditional global optimum.
+One unsolved challenge of the original methology proposed by \citet{ginsbourger2013profile} is the computational burden of optimization over dense grids, as the requisite computations are incompatible with numerical optimizers.
 We suspect this is the reason they only provided results on two-dimensional problems.
-Even when we adapt the implementation to facilitate faster acquisitions (more on this in Section~\ref{sec:profilebo}), PEI tends to over-exploit and under-explore, resulting in acquisitions clustered near the global optimum.
-The tendency to under-explore is a well-known limitation of traditional EI \citep{qin2017improving,berk2018exploration, chen2024hierarchical}, and our simulations (Section~\ref{sec:toyproblems}) show that PEI tends to inherit this same fate.
+Even when we adapt the implementation to facilitate faster acquisitions (more on this in Section~\ref{sec:profilebo}), the tendency to under-explore and over-exploit, a well-known limitation of traditional EI \citep{qin2017improving, berk2018exploration, chen2024hierarchical} is inherited by PEI, as we illustrate in our simulation studies in Section \ref{sec:toyproblems}.

 We propose a novel profile Bayesian optimization (PBO) procedure to effectively estimate $T(x^\star)$ with limited observations of the black-box function $f(\mathbf{x})$.
-We leverage joint posterior draws from a Bayesian GP or DGP surrogate to estimate $T(x^\star)$ with thorough uncertainty quantification.
-We select the next acquisition, $\mathbf{x}_{n+1}$, in two stages: first, choosing $x^\star_{n+1}$ based on exploration of $\mathcal{X}^\star$, then choosing $\mathbf{x}^{-\star}_{n+1}$ based on exploitation of $T(x^\star_{n+1})$ through optimization of PEI along the $x^\star_{n+1}$ slice.
+First, we leverage joint posterior draws from a Bayesian GP or DGP surrogate to estimate $T(x^\star)$ with thorough uncertainty quantification.
+The next acquisition, $\mathbf{x}_{n+1}$, is selected in two stages: first, choosing $x^\star_{n+1}$ based on exploration of $\mathcal{X}^\star$, then choosing $\mathbf{x}^{-\star}_{n+1}$ based on exploitation of $T(x^\star_{n+1})$ through optimization of PEI along the $x^\star_{n+1}$ slice.
 The intentional exploration of the first step provides effective coverage of the control parameter space, while the exploitation of the second step hones in on the profile optima.
-We also propose a strategic adaptation of triangulation candidates \citep[``tricands'';][]{gramacy2022triangulation} to alleviate computational bottlenecks in our procedure.
+To alleviate computational bottlenecks in our procedure, we also propose a strategic adaptation of triangulation candidates \citep[``tricands'';][]{gramacy2022triangulation}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:review} reviews the essential building blocks of our method.
 Section~\ref{sec:profilebo} details our PBO procedure.
 Section~\ref{sec:toyproblems} provides a variety of synthetic examples to validate our approach against state-of-the-art alternatives.
 Finally, we present the results of our method on the RDC in Section~\ref{sec:diffuser} and conclude in Section~\ref{sec:summary}.